-- 63.76.
-A corporation may consider internal issues in its day-to-day running which may involve matters of supposition or indefinite nature and where premature disclosure of the information may be more misleading than informative.
+- 84. A corporation may consider internal issues in its day-to-day running which may involve matters of supposition or of an indefinite nature and where premature disclosure of the information may be more misleading than informative.
 Such information is not specific information.
-These might include, for example, the development of a new technology, the planning of a major redundancy program or the possibility for a substantial price cut in its products.
-The consideration of these matters with hypotheses or scenarios would not immediately trigger the disclosure dutyconstitute inside information.
-However, once these matters become specific or definite, they may constitute inside information-and are not within any of the Safe Harbours, the corporation should make an announcement as soon as practicable. - 64.77.
+This might include, for example, the development of a new technology, the planning of a major redundancy program or the possibility of a substantial price cut in its products.
+Consideration of these matters with hypotheses or scenarios would not normally constitute inside information.
+However, once these matters become specific or definite, they may constitute inside information. - 85.
 Similarly, a corporation may from time to time generate internal reports for management purposes.
-For example, an internal marketing research report may indicate that a new product to be launched by a competitor may pose a significant challenge that needs to be addressed as one possible outcome would be a significant loss of sales.
-The mere possibility that without a successful response the corporation would face a serious decline in profits does not automatically trigger an obligation to disclose.
+For example, an internal marketing research report may indicate that a new product to be launched by a competitor may pose a significant challenge that needs to be addressed as one possible outcome could be a significant loss of sales.
+The mere possibility that without a successful response the corporation could face a serious decline in profits does not automatically trigger an obligation to disclose.
 However, if after time the competitor's new product has significantly reduced sales, then the fact of the change in trading performance, shown by regular performance monitoring, may constitute inside information.